 I absolutely hate ticks.
 Just look at them!
 Ish.
 I am so grossed out by them that it’s actually hard for me to touch them, even to dislodge them from my skin (or my dog’s skin).
 It’s a strange internal battle, but you best believe that get them off I do—and quickly.
 I avoid them like the plague, which is good, because you can catch it from them.
 Well, not the plague per se, but they can carry diseases like Lyme’s, ehrlichiosis, and several types of fever named after various geographic regions.
 Really, the best way to avoid ticks is to never venture into the outdoors, but that would make me one sad person, and I know I’m not alone there.
-So instead we must learn how to control and remove ticks, stay informed about which types are dangerous, and know the symptoms to look out for that signal a tick has infected you.
+So instead we must learn how to control and remove ticks, stay informed about which types are dangerous, and know the symptoms to look out for that signal a tick has infected you…and then prepare how to get rid of them.

 Black-legged Ticks (Ixodes scapularis).
 These are the bad ones; many call them deer ticks.
 As adults, males are only an eighth of an inch long; females are slightly larger.
 They have eight black legs, with a black head and a black spot high on their backs.
 The rest of the back is light brown.